Inedo/inedo-docs/BuildMaster/builds/continuous-integration/source-control/svn.md

 To automatically create builds when developers commit to a Subversion repository, simply configure a [Repository Monitor](/support/documentation/buildmaster/builds/continuous-integration/repository-monitors).

-*Note: a Subversion repository monitor requires BuildMaster v6.1 or later in conjunction with v1.0.3 of the Subversion extension.*
+{.attention .technical} Note: a Subversion repository monitor requires BuildMaster v6.1 or later in combination with v1.0.3 or later of the Subversion extension.

 ## Authenticating to a Subversion Repository {#authentication}